 Best bars and nightlife in the Loop

-For more than 30 years, this cavernous Loop tavern has cornered the market on medieval Chicago dives.
+For decades this cavernous Loop tavern has cornered the market on medieval Chicago dives.
 Beyond the heavy doors that seem to hide a monastery, you’ll find an after-work crowd downing beer and adding to the piles of peanut shells littering the floor.
 The beer list is formidable and usually includes some rare offerings from local craft breweries as well as imports from Belgium and Germany.

 You've likely seen an Instagram (or four) taken from the Chicago Athletic Association Hotel's rooftop bar, which offers some of the finest, unobstructed views of Millennium Park and Lake Michigan that you'll find in the Loop.
-Once you're done snapping an obligatory picture, sit down at Cindy's and enjoy drinks from Nandini Khaund and seafood platters or charcuterie boards designed for sharing with a group.
+Once you're done snapping an obligatory picture, sit down at Cindy's and enjoy well-crafted drinks like the Getaway, with gin, Thai banana, pineapple, lemon and sparkling water.
 Just make sure you have a reservation—the wait to get on top of this hotel can drag on for hours.

 Owned by one of the city's few remaining musical legends, this club mixes up nightly live blues music with a menu of classic Cajun fare.
 You can usually catch a free acoustic show during lunch and dinner, or stop by later in the evening for a headlining set.
 If you want to see Buddy playing in the club that bears his name, mark your calendar for January, when he usually holds down a month-long residency.